mbrubeck/compleat/README.markdown

     exec zsh

+### fish

+To enable compleat in fish, add the following line to your `~/.config/fish/config.fish`.
+(Adjust the path if you configured with a custom prefix.)

+    source /usr/local/share/compleat-1.0/compleat_setup.fish

+and install your .usage files in a directory named `/etc/compleat.d` or `~/.compleat`:

+    mkdir ~/compleat
+    cp examples/* ~/compleat

+Restart your shell to begin using completions:

+    exec fish

 ### Testing

 Type `top` and then press Tab a few times to see the example files in action.